kvas-it/votegrity/README.md

 There's also a number of static pages that can include some of the buckets and contain the code and templates of the client.

+In production the server is reverse-proxied with nginx or apache that can serve static files and provide HTTPS-termination.

 #### Client